scikit-learn-contrib/metric-learn/doc/supervised.rst

 minimum of the two lenghts.

-For using quadruplets learners (see :ref:`learning_on_quadruplets`) in a supervised way, we will basically sample positive and negative pairs like before, but we'll just concatenate them, so that we have a 3D array of quadruplets, where for each quadruplet the two first points are in fact points from the same class, and the two last points are in fact points from a different class (so indeed the two last points should be less similar than the two first points).
+For using quadruplets learners (see :ref:`learning_on_quadruplets`) in a supervised way, positive and negative pairs are sampled as above and concatenated so that we have a 3D array of quadruplets, where for each quadruplet the two first points are from the same class, and the two last points are from a different class (so indeed the two last points should be less similar than the two first points).

 .. topic:: Example Code: